MyDBDesk

 When you open MyDBDesk you'll see three areas:

-• Toolbar (top) — buttons for managing connections and starting a new query.
+- Toolbar (top) — buttons for managing connections, starting a new query, and (on the right) 🖴 Local Server and ⓘ About.

-• Work area (right) — a row of tabs that change what you see: Browse, Structure, Designer, SQL, Insert, Export, Import, Operations, Privileges, and Status.
+- Work area (right) — a row of tabs that change what you see: Browse, Structure, Designer, SQL, AI, Insert, Export, Import, Operations, Privileges, and Status.

 Toolbar buttons turn on and off to match the situation — for example, Connect is only available when you've selected a server you're not yet connected to.